ebalkanski/symfony4-php-nginx-mysql-elk/README.md

 - Configuration is in .env and there you can tweak some Docker params, database setup and symfony stuff.
 - In case your uid and gid are not 1000 but say 1001, you must change the USER_ID and GROUP_ID vars in .env-dist before launching setup.
 Type the `id` command in your terminal in order to find out who are you.
 - Your images will be prefixed with COMPOSE_PROJECT_NAME env var, e.g. `symfony4_web` for the Nginx images.
 You can change this as per your preference.
-- Nginx error logs are accessible in ./volumes/nginx/logs
-- Nginx access logs are accessible in Kibana
+- Nginx logs are accessible in Kibana.
-- Symfony dev logs are accessible in Kibana
+- Symfony dev logs are accessible in Kibana.
 - MySQL data is persisted via a Docker volume.
 - Composer cache is persisted via a Docker volume.
 - ElasticSearch data is persisted via a Docker volume.